Fraud, Waste and Abuse Training: What Healthcare Staff Must Know

 Fraud, waste and abuse training, often shortened to FWA training, teaches workforce members how to recognize conduct that can lead to improper payments.
 It discusses false claims, avoidable cost, and compliance fails in healthcare as well.
 At a basic level:

-- Fraud involves submitting false information or misrepresenting facts for payment or benefit.
+• Fraud involves knowingly submitting false information or misrepresenting facts for payment or benefit.
+Intent is a key element - the person knows what they are doing is wrong.

 In Medicare-related environments, FWA training is an expectation for payment integrity.
 Health organizations find it useful because these habits cause weak billing controls or questionable documentation.
 They undermine trust, oversight, and accountability.